 10. Create user accounts, add to the admin (wheel) group and give a password (HN)

-It is helpful to add a group that will become the cluster's software owner.
+Adding a group that will become the cluster's software owner is helpful.
 When regular user accounts are created, those users can then just be added to the group, and they will have the required access to the software: